+DHCS will develop thoughtful delegation of oversight criteria and standards related to care coordination and assessment.
+Health plans will be required to adhere to these standards when overseeing their subcontracted providers, independent physician associations (IPA), and medical groups.
 Building on what was learned from the transition of the Medi-Cal-only SPD population into Medi-Cal managed care, the State will work with plans and providers to ensure necessary processes and procedures are in place to support timely health risk assessments.
 In addition, California’s health plans will use promising practices, such as repeated attempts to gather assessment information via various modes (phone, mail, interactive voice by phone) and web-based care planning tools that allow providers and beneficiaries to view and add to the care plan.

-Strategies will also include review of fee-for-service utilization data to prioritize assessment and care planning, and to provide an appropriate transition process for newly enrolled beneficiaries who are prescribed Medicare Part D drugs that are not on the demonstration site’s formulary.
+Strategies will also include review of fee-for-service utilization data to prioritize assessment and care planning, and to provide an appropriate transition process for newly enrolled beneficiaries who are prescribed Medicare Part D drugs that are not on the Demonstration site’s formulary.
 DHCS is developing data files for health plans for this purpose.

+For the delegation oversight standards, health plans will be expected, and required, to oversee their subcontracted providers, IPAs, and medical groups in connection with the standards and criteria associated with care coordination and the assessment process.
+Further, DHCS will closely monitor delegation of oversight activities to ensure compliance with these standards.
+A review of health plan delegation oversight policies and procedures will also be part of the plan readiness review process.
+DHCS will monitor health plans’ communication with IPAs and medical groups, to ensure assessment information, at all levels, is being shared appropriately and used to develop care plans that are also shared appropriately.

 (3) Primary Care Physician Assignment

-This section of SB 1008 addresses primary care physician assignment for dual eligible beneficiaries not enrolled in the demonstration, by requiring Medi-Cal health plans to:
+This section of SB 1008 addresses primary care physician (PCP) assignment for dual eligible beneficiaries not enrolled in the Demonstration, by requiring Medi-Cal health plans to:

-Not interfere with a beneficiary’s primary care physician choice under Medicare;
+Not interfere with a beneficiary’s PCP choice under Medicare.

-Not assign a full-benefit dual-eligible beneficiary to a primary care physician except for specified circumstances;
+Not assign a full-benefit dual eligible beneficiary to a primary care physician except for specific circumstances.

-Assign a primary care physician to a partial-benefit dual eligible beneficiary receiving primary or specialty care through the Medi-Cal managed care plan; and
+Assign a PCP to a partial-benefit dual eligible beneficiary receiving primary or specialty care through the Medi-Cal managed care plan.

 Provide a mechanism for partial-benefit dual eligible beneficiaries to request a specialist or clinic as the primary care provider.

-Some of these provisions will be incorporated into existing Medi-Cal managed care health plan contracts as early as October 1, 2012.
+Some of these provisions will be incorporated into existing Medi-Cal managed care health plan contracts as early as the Fall of 2012.
 DHCS will ensure that the remaining provisions are incorporated into the contracts, effective upon mandatory enrollment of dual eligible beneficiaries, and will monitor and enforce these contract provisions.

+Dual eligible beneficiaries enrolled in the demonstration will be assigned a PCP.
+DHCS and health plans will make every effort to ensure PCP assignment matches the current PCP.

 (4) Care Coordination

-DHCS is operationalizing the care coordination provisions of SB 1008 through five steps: a) review of the health plans’ Models of Care, b) establishing care coordination standards, c) confirmation that care coordination standards are met during the readiness review process, d) reiterating the ongoing requirements in the contract terms and conditions, and e) monitoring compliance and outcomes.
+DHCS is operationalizing the care coordination provisions of SB 1008 through five steps: 1) review of the health plans’ Models of Care; 2) establishing care coordination standards; 3) confirmation that care coordination standards are met during the readiness review process; 4) reiterating the ongoing requirements in the contract terms and conditions, and 5) monitoring compliance and outcomes.
 DHCS is currently developing care coordination standards for the health plans.
-These standards will incorporate the following approaches in conjunction with the provisions specified in W&I §14182.17 (d) (4).
+Connected to this ongoing work, DHCS will incorporate as appropriate, stakeholder comments and recommendations concerning LTSS standards and the role, composition and management of the Interdisciplinary Care Team (ICT).
+These standards will incorporate the following approaches in conjunction with the provisions specified in W&I Code §14182.17 (d) (4):